 Municipal fire prevention

-Municipal councils have a legislative requirement to be involved in fire prevention activities on land under their control.
-For advice on State Forest, Conservation Reserves, National, State and Regional Parks, you should contact Department of Environment and Primary Industries (DEPI)
+Victorian Councils have a legislative requirement to be involved in fire prevention activities on land under their control.
+For advice on State Forest, Conservation Reserves, National, State and Regional Parks, you should contact Department of Environment, Land, Water and Planning (DELWP)

 Fire Danger Period